icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 * [Example Machine Learning notebook, exercise, and guide](https://github.com/hangtwenty/dive-into-machine-learning/blob/master/https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/example-data-science-notebook/Example%20Machine%20Learning%20Notebook.ipynb) by Dr. Randal S. Olson.
 Mentioned in Notebooks section as well, but it has a similar goal to this guide (https://github.com/hangtwenty/dive-into-machine-learning/blob/master/introduce you, and show you where to go next).
 Rich "Further Reading" section.
 * [Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) by Nam Vu.
 It’s the top-down and results-first approach designed for software engineers.
 * For some news sources to follow, check out [Sam DeBrule's list](https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0) here.
 * [Distill](https://distill.pub/about/) is a journal devoted to clear and interactive explanations of the lastest research in machine learning.
 They offer an alternative to traditional academic publishing that promotes accessibility and transparency in the field.
-* [Your guide here] check out [Sam DeBrule's list](https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0) here.
-* [Distill](https://distill.pub/about/) is a journal devoted to clear and interactive explanations of the lastest research in machine learning.
-They offer an alternative to traditional academic publishing that promotes accessibility and transparency in the field.
-* [Your guide here] check out [Sam DeBrule's list](https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0) here.
-* [Distill](https://distill.pub/about/) is a journal devoted to clear and interactive explanations of the lastest research in machine learning.
-They offer an alternative to traditional academic publishing that promotes accessibility and transparency in the field.
 * [Your guide here]